influxdata/docs-v2/content/influxdb/v2.4/install.md

 {{< expand-wrapper >}}
 {{% expand "<span class='req'>Recommended</span> – Set appropriate directory permissions" %}}

 To prevent unwanted access to data, we recommend setting the permissions on the influxdb `data-dir` to not be world readable.
+For server installs, it is also recommended to set a umask of 0027 to properly permission all newly created files.

 Example: